Euan's Guide Home

 ICO website: https://www.ico.org.uk

-We may change this Privacy Policy from time to time, for example if the law changes.
+We may change this Privacy Notice from time to time, for example if the law or our processing activities change.
 We recommend that you check this page regularly to keep up to date.
-This Privacy Policy was last updated in December 2022.
+This Privacy Notice was last updated in June 2025.